eppark/Pitchr/README.md

 **Required Must-have Stories**

-- [ ] Users can create an account/log in
+- [ ] Users can create an account/log in, bringing up the main feed with a fade-in algorithm
 - [ ] Users can log out
 - [ ] Users can connect their Spotify account
 - [ ] Users can post Spotify songs